 Regulation and Investment

-One commonly held view about the difference between continental European countries and other OECD economies, especially the United States, is that the heavy regulation of Europe reduces its growth.
-Using newly assembled data on regulation in several sectors of many OECD countries, we provide substantial and robust evidence that various measures of regulation in the product market, concerning in particular entry barriers, are negatively related to investment.
-The implications of our analysis are clear: regulatory reforms, especially those that liberalize entry, are very likely to spur investment.
+One commonly held view about the difference between continental European countries and other OECD economies, especially the United States, is that the heavy regulation of the former reduces their growth.
+Using newly assembled data on regulation in several sectors of many OECD countries, we provide substantial and robust evidence that various measures of regulation in the product markets, concerning in particular entry barriers, are negatively related to investment.
+The policy implication of our analysis is clear: regulatory reforms that liberalize entry are very likely to spur investment.

 Suggested Citation: Suggested Citation